Beethoven Javier

-Beethoven Javier (June 20, 1947 – August 9, 2017), nicknamed "Cuco", was a Uruguayan former football player and coach.
+Beethoven Javier (20 June 1947 – 9 August 2017), nicknamed "Cuco", was a Uruguayan former football player and coach.
 Javier played the left wing position.

-Playing career

 Club career

 In his professional career, Javier started at left wing for Defensor Sporting Club during their championship 1976 season.
 He also played for River Plate, Colón, Rentistas and Huracán Buceo.

 International career

-Javier made five appearances for the Uruguay national football team in 1976 and 1977.
+Javier made five appearances for the Uruguay national team in 1976 and 1977.

-Management career
+Managerial career

 Javier coached Huracán Buceo, Central Español and Miramar Misiones.

+Death

+Javier died on 9 August 2017, at the age of 70.